 Grades4 to 12

 In the ClassroomView stories on the site together to understand the components of the site and discuss how different choices in characters and settings lead to different story outcomes.
 (Be sure to preview stories before sharing, since there is "public"' content.)
 Watch the tutorials together on your interactive whiteboard (or projector) before students begin to write stories.
 Use a graphic organizer to "map out" the story before writing.
 Create a short story together as a class to become familiar using the site.
 Assign a group of students to create an interactive story each week to share on your classroom website or blog.
-Have students create a story diagram before beginning a story on inklewriter; then use the site to complete the project.
+Have students create a story map before beginning a story on inklewriter; use a tool such as 25 Language Arts Graphic Organizers, reviewed here.
 Create class stories to teach about literature, geography, reading comprehension, history, science concepts, and more.
 As a more "serious" approach, use Inklewriter to present opinion pieces where you take a position and allow readers to click on questions about it.
 They could also click on statements expressing opposing views so you can write counterarguments to their points.
 This could end up being a powerful way to present an argument and evidence as required by Common Core writing standards.
 A graphic organizer for planning and organizing evidence is a must!
 Teachers of gifted could use this for students to develop elaborate fictional or informational pieces.
 If you work with students who struggle, scaffold with a template for them to organize their thoughts.